Frequently Asked Questions

 Most marriage programs are “enrichment-type” programs; meaning that, they primarily facilitate growth or romance in a relationship that is generally healthy and well founded.
 The Hideaway Intensive program is for couples who are often in a crisis (separated, divorcing, hopeless, etc), couples who are very “stuck” and discouraged, and couples who say they have “tried everything else” and have not seen results or a breakthrough.
 People often attend our program as a “last ditch effort” in their marriage—not as a booster for enrichment.Another big distinction at the Hideaway is that all of our counseling therapists are trained professionals.
 In many marriage enrichment events, pastors, lay-helpers, and marriage mentors are the primary leaders.
 But the intensive is built to minister to more complex dynamics and deeper needs.
 Thus we have chosen to have only trained professionals that are equipped with knowledge, skills, and experience lead these events.
 The most distinctive difference is in the format of the event.
 Our programs are NOT a typical seminar, conference, workshop, or retreat.
 There is not a schedule or even specific lectures and presentations—we customize each event especially for the couples attending.
 Our method is more accurately described as a professional “model” or “approach.”
 It is base off theories developed during working with couples, along with specific techniques that we have found to be effective and empowering for individuals and initiating change in relationships.
 We have observed and explored many myths about relationships and have worked to define the actual elements of truth in a way that is easy to understand and apply.
 This is the foundation that the therapists work from.
 However, the program itself is not delivered as a “structured model.”
 We gather detailed information from each spouse PRIOR to their arrival so that the therapists can review and get a sense of the individuals’, couples’, and group’s unique aspects.
 There are never more than five couples, and the time is custom-tailored to your needs.

 Hideaway is a faith-based organization.
-Our staff and therapists are Christians with Christian beliefs.
+Our staff and therapists are Christians with Christian beliefs and deliver Christian marriage counseling.
 The Bible is the source of the truth, principles, and skills that we teach individuals and couples looking for hope.
 We believe biblical insight is key to effectively heal, grow, and love with freedom from judgment, condemnation, and hopelessness.And while the relational truths that we teach are scripturally based, they can stand alone as secular principles.
 If received, they will have an impact regardless of the individual’s personal belief.The visibly spiritual aspects of a Hideaway Intensive include the following: the therapist possibly sharing personal faith-based experience, scripture references as a source of truth, prayer, and worship music.
 We have many types of many people that attend our Intensives.
 Attendees include individuals that are very active in their faith from diverse denominational backgrounds as well as non-Christians.
 We are dedicated to promoting safety, honor, respect, and curiosity rather than high-pressure, judgmental approaches that would promote any particular agenda.
 We seek to meet people where they are, and help them get to where they want to go.

 Yes, we do have scholarship funding available from people who believe in the mission of The Hideaway.The amount of funds available varies upon individual circumstances.
 We do believe our marriage covenant has great value and must be treated as such.
 Anything of value has a cost associated with it.
 We feel that couples that invest their time and resources into their marriage receive more benefit from The Hideaway Experience.
 You may need to ask for help from family, friends or your church to attend the Intensive Experience.
 This will provide you with people to be accountable to as you return to your home and walk out the hope that God has given to you in your marriage and the tools you have gained while attending The Hideaway.